By Tiffany, Contributing Writer

 Do you have apples from a local u-pick farm?
 Then use those!
 Apples aren’t on sale but you scored a great deal on marked down pears?
 Use those instead!

-Flavors can be swapped (like any winter squash for pumpkin, or any dark leafy green for another), recipes can be doubled and some can even be frozen for later!
+You can swap flavors (like any winter squash for pumpkin, or any dark leafy green for another), double a recipe, or even freeze meals for later!
 The best meal plan is one that works for you, so substitute, swap and adjust however you see fit!

 Tips for Keeping the Grocery Budget Low

-Tip: Get started with your own frugal grocery budget using this tutorial.
+Tip: Get started with your own frugal grocery budget using clearance produce.

 Frugal Fall Breakfast Menu Featuring Super Foods